Fuzzing: Exposing bugs

 Fuzzing can also be used to detect "differential" bugs if a reference implementation is available.
 For automated regression testing, the generated inputs are executed on two versions of the same program.
 For automated differential testing, the generated inputs are executed on two implementations of the same program (e.g., lighttpd and httpd are both implementations of a web server).
 If the two variants produce different output for the same input, then one may be buggy and should be examined more closely.

 Validating static analysis reports

 Static program analysis analyzes a program without actually executing it.
 This might lead to false positives where the tool reports problems with the program that do not actually exist.
 Fuzzing in combination with dynamic program analysis can be used to try to generate an input that actually witnesses the reported problem.

 Browser security

 Modern web browsers undergo extensive fuzzing.
 The Chromium code of Google Chrome is continuously fuzzed by the Chrome Security Team with 15,000 cores.
-For Microsoft Edge and Internet Explorer, Microsoft performed fuzzed testing with 670 machine-years during product development, generating more than 400 billion DOM manipulations from 1 billion HTML files.
+For Microsoft Edge [Legacy] and Internet Explorer, Microsoft performed fuzzed testing with 670 machine-years during product development, generating more than 400 billion DOM manipulations from 1 billion HTML files.